sausin/laravel-ovh/README.md

 # laravel-ovh
+Laravel `Storage` facade provides support for many different filesystems.

-Wrapper to combine others' work to integrate with laravel
+This is a wrapper to combine others' work to integrate with laravel and provide support for [OVH Object Storage](https://www.ovh.ie/public-cloud/storage/object-storage/).

 # Installing